 The leftover magic water was only enough to restore Aquaria’s cure herbs (which was nice because we had chewed through our supply of Potions like we were on a Red Bull stampede).
 There was no alternative for Ben and Phoebe at that point, and we had to go do what we should have done in the first place: gone after the Water Crystal to the north.
 In between Aquaria and the Crystal was Falls Basin, a quick speed bump of an map almost as small as Level Forest.

-The place was populated by Lamias that turned into little bitty snakes when you attacked them (which is how we got our cute before the internet).
+The place was populated by Lamias that turned into little bitty snakes when you attacked them.
 The dungeon itself was built around a single, extended puzzle: to move pillars around at ground level so that they could serve as jumping platforms from above.
 This isn’t quite as easy as it seems, partially because of the 2/3rds perspective, but mostly because you need to clue in to re-using pillars to beat the dungeon.
 Even this game can be clever from time to time.
 Too bad the game will never really be this clever again, and we’ll only see these mobile jump platforms once more in the entire game.
 At least they know not to overplay their hand? (more…)